ruxideng/ruxideng.github.io/_pages/about.md

 Hello!
 I'm **Ruxi Deng**, an incoming graduate student in Computational Science and Engineering at <a href="https://www.harvard.edu/">Harvard University</a>.
 I earned my bachelor degree in Computer Engineering, graduating with **Highest Honors** from the <a href="https://illinois.edu/">University of Illinois Urbana-Champaign</a> and <a href="https://www.zju.edu.cn/english/">Zhejiang University</a>.

-Currently, I am a research intern with the <a href="https://qwen.ai/qwenchat">Qwen Team</a> at <a href="https://www.alibabagroup.com/en-US/home">Alibaba Group</a>, focusing on LLM agents.
+Currently, I work as a research intern with the <a href="https://qwen.ai/qwenchat">Qwen Team</a> at <a href="https://www.alibabagroup.com/en-US/home">Alibaba Group</a>, focusing on LLM agents.
 Previously, I had the privilege of working as a research intern at the <a href="https://dais.cs.illinois.edu/">UIUC Data and Intelligent Systems Lab</a> advised by Prof. <a href="https://www.hejingrui.org/">Jingrui He</a>, and <a href="https://mitibm.mit.edu/">MIT-IBM Computing Research Lab</a> advised by Dr. <a href="https://mitibm.mit.edu/people/chuang-gan/">Chuang Gan</a>.

 <h2 id="education">Education</h2>